openlabs/tryton/README.rst

 =================

 This Dockerfile will run the steps required to build a working image of Tryton.
-It also installs postgres.
 The build is based on the `ubuntu` base image provided by docker.

 Usage
 -----